MadOne/weishaupt_modbus/README.md

 # Weishaupt_modbus

-This integration lets you monitor and controll your weishaupt heatpump through modbus.
+This integration lets you monitor and control your weishaupt heatpump through modbus.
 This is how it might look:
 ![image](https://github.com/user-attachments/assets/00e7b8fa-1779-428d-9361-7c66e228c2c6)